hamedhsn/gender_pipeline/README.md

 # Gender Data Pipeline
-Please look at doc folder for more info and architecture.
+Please look at the doc folder for more info and architecture.